Office Hours

 - Commitment: Total effort exceeding 100%*

-For detailed description of Overlap see: Different Types of Overlap
+For a detailed description of Overlap, see: Different Types of Overlap

 How PIs Must Address Overlap